Itakello/ai_agents/README.md

     ```bash
     python -m pre_commit install
     ```
-    This will ensure that `black` and `ruff` run on changed files before each commit.
+    This will ensure that `ruff` (formatting and linting) and `mypy` run on changed files before each commit.

 **Running manually:**